Vietnam.vn - Nền tảng quảng bá Việt Nam

-The mark of former Prime Minister Li Keqiang
+The legacy of former Prime Minister Li Keqiang

 Báo Quốc TếBáo Quốc Tế29/10/2023

-SCMP has articles showing that, in a decade as China's Prime Minister, Mr. Li Keqiang has steered the world's second largest economy through "storms", from difficult times due to rising government debt to trade tensions with "arch-rival" the United States and the Covid-19 pandemic.
+The SCMP has articles showing that, during his decade as Prime Minister of China, Li Keqiang steered the world's second-largest economy through turbulent times, from the difficult period of rising government debt to trade tensions with arch-rival the United States and the Covid-19 pandemic.

 Dấu ấn cựu Thủ tướng Lý Khắc Cường - người chèo lái nền kinh tế Trung Quốc vượt qua 'giông bão'